-The mean seasonal fields from the basic OAFlux heat flux data have already been discussed by Yu and Weller (2007) elsewhere; they also included a discussion of trends and monthly variability.
-The surface wind products are developed by the OAFlux project at Woods Hole Oceanographic Institution (WHOI) under the auspices of the National Aeronautics and Space Administration's (NASA's) Ocean Vector Wind Science Team (OVWST) program.
-The global wind analysis was developed in parallel with the ocean evaporation, latent and sensible heat fluxes, and radiative fluxes development, and is based on an objective analysis of multiple passive and active microwave sensors [Special Sensor Microwave Imager (SSM/I), NASA Scatterometer (NSCAT), Quick Scatterometer (QuikSCAT), Advanced Microwave Scanning Radiometer for Earth Observing System (EOS; AMSR-E)] and three atmospheric wind reanalyses.
+The mean seasonal fields from the basic OAFlux heat flux data have already been discussed by Yu and Weller (2007) elsewhere which also included a discussion of trends and monthly variability.
+The surface wind products are developed by the Objectively Analyzed air-sea Fluxes (OAFlux) project at WHOI under the auspices of the NASA Ocean Vector Wind Science Team (OVWST) program.
+The development of global wind analysis is in parallel with the development of ocean evaporation, latent and sensible heat fluxes, and radiative fluxes, and is based on an objective analysis of multiple passive and active microwave sensors (SSM/I, NSCAT, QuikSCAT, AMSR-E) and three atmospheric wind reanalyses.
 The reanalyzed winds provide directional information for passive microwave wind speed retrievals whenever scatterometer measurements are lacking.
 Validation of the datasets has been made with 100+ in situ buoy time series measurements.
-The products include the 10-m surface wind (zonal and meridional components and wind speed), wind stress, and wind stress derivative (curl and divergence) fields, and are available on a daily basis from mid-1987 to the present, with two spatial resolutions (0.25° and 1°).
-To be consistent with the 1° analysis of latent and sensible heat fluxes, only the 1° resolution winds were used in study.
-Prior to 1987 daily winds used are based on reanalysis products.
+The products include 10-m surface wind (zonal and meridional components and wind speed), wind stress, and wind stress derivative (curl and divergence) fields, and are available on daily basis from mid 1987 to present with two spatial resolutions: 0.25 and 1 degree.
+To be consistent with the 1-degree analysis of latent and sensible heat fluxes, only the 1-dgeree resolution winds were used in study.

-Here we discuss trends in the bandpassed energy, but first show the mean fields for the (relative) vorticity and the divergence, which are two quantities not previously discussed for this dataset.
-The vorticity (Fig. 2, upper panels) for the North Atlantic and North Pacific regions containing the GS and KE shows a mean structure that is rather different for the two regions.
-In the North Pacific the strong, positive mean vorticity in the atmospheric boundary layer exists above the subpolar ocean mainly because of decreasing northerly winds (not shown) as one moves eastward into the Aleutian low.
-This is not as prominent in the North Atlantic.
-In both regions, the speed of the westerlies increases from north to south, giving rise to a midlatitude vorticity maximum that is generally aligned with the axis of the KE and GS.
-Smallscale structures in the mean vorticity and divergence (Fig. 3) near the coasts and near strong SST gradients have been discussed elsewhere by various authors (Chelton et al. 2004; Samelson et al. 2006; Song et al. 2006; Sampe and Xie 2007; Spall 2007) and are reflected in our results, which also derive from scatterometer wind measurements, although we have used the OAFlux winds at $1^{\circ} \times 1^{\circ}$ resolution.
+Here we discuss trends in the band-passed energy, but first show the mean fields for the (relative) vorticity and the divergence, two quantities not previously discussed for this data set.
+The vorticity (Fig. 2, upper panels) for the N. Atlantic and N. Pacific regions containing the GS and KE shows a mean structure which is rather different for the two regions.
+In the N. Pacific the strong positive mean vorticity in the atmospheric boundary layer exists above the subpolar ocean mainly because of decreasing northerly winds (not shown) as one moves eastward into the Aleutian Low.
+This is not as prominent in the N. Atlantic.
+In both regions, the speed of the westerlies increases from North to South giving rise to a mid-latitude vorticity maximum which is generally aligned with the axis of the KE and GS.
+Small scale structures in the mean vorticity and divergence (Fig. 3) near the coasts and near strong SST gradients have been discussed elsewhere by various authors (Chelton et al. 2004; Samelson et al. 2006; Sampe and Xie 2007; Spall 2007) and are reflected in our results, which also derive from scatterometer wind measurements, although we have used the OAFlux winds at 1X1 degree resolution.